Applied Linear Algebra (Winter 2012)

 - Quick Review of Vector Spaces, Subspaces, Linear Independence,

 Bases, Rank, Linear Transformations, Determinants.
+Review of MATLAB.

-- LU decomposition and Linear system solving.
+- LU decomposition and Linear system solving, basic of numerical analysis.

 - Norms, Inner Products, Orthogonal Bases, Gram-Schmidt